genaforvena/tikziod-thinking/README.md

 - Each input text is displayed as a separate paragraph, prefixed with "Text 1:", "Text 2:", etc.
 - Words that appear in more than one text are highlighted in bold and assigned a unique typeface.
 - The font size of each word is proportional to its frequency across all texts.
-- Above each word, there's a small counter showing two numbers:
-  - The left number indicates the current occurrence of the word within all texts.
-  - The right number shows the total occurrences of the word across all texts.
-- More frequent words appear larger, while less frequent words appear smaller.
-- The sizing uses a combination of linear and logarithmic scaling to ensure readability while still representing frequency differences.
+- Common words (those appearing in multiple texts) are clickable and have hover effects.

 ### Interactive Features

+- When you hover over a common word:
+  - A counter appears above the word, showing its current occurrence and total occurrences.
+  - All instances of that word across all texts are highlighted.
-- Common words (those appearing in multiple texts) are clickable.
+- Common words are clickable.
 When you click on a common word, the page will smoothly scroll to the next occurrence of that word in another text.
-- The target word is briefly highlighted in yellow when scrolled to, making it easy to locate.
+- The target word is briefly highlighted when scrolled to, making it easy to locate.
 - You can continue clicking to cycle through all occurrences of the word across different texts.
-- As you click through occurrences, you'll see the left number in the counter change, helping you keep track of which occurrence you're viewing.

 ### Tips for Optimal Results